Geology and Fossils

 Access to Mistake Point is available during scheduled guided tours.
 Contact the site to reserve in advance, as space is limited.
 The tour begins at the Edge of Avalon Interpretive Centre in Portugal Cove South.
 From the Centre, it is a 30 minute drive upon the gravel Cape Race Road to reach the trailhead where the hike begins.
 The tour involves a 6 km round-trip hike (3 km one-way) and it takes approximately 45 minutes (one-way) to reach the Mistaken Point fossil viewing site.

 Take time to visit the Cape Race lighthouse and the Myrick Wireless Interpretation Centre Titanic exhibit before starting back north to the Trans-Canada Highway.
-Enjoy a delicious meal and cozy accommodations in Conception Bay South.

 Day 4 - Fortune Head Ecological Reserve